meltyourface/blank/posts/Hidden-folk/Herbal-Occult-Guide-Ancient-Elixirs-Talismans-and-Poultices-for-Magical-Practitioners/index.md

 Habitat: Common throughout Europe, North Africa, and Western Asia Ethical Harvesting: Approach with caution due to toxicity.
 Harvest while reciting invocations to banish malevolent spirits.

-Occult Properties: Enables scrying and clairvoyance, assists in understanding past lives, and promotes necromantic communication.
+**Occult Properties**: Enables scrying and clairvoyance, assists in understanding past lives, and promotes necromantic communication.
 Optimal Usage: Infuse in oils and elixirs, but never ingest.
 Employ as part of meditative practices and rituals.
 Historical Applications: Henbane has been referenced in ancient texts like Homer's Odyssey as a plant possessing supernatural powers.